-So, although Legos can be played with by children and adults of all ages that doesn’t mean that all of the Lego sets on the market will work for all ages too.
+So, although regular Lego sets can be played with by children and adults of all ages that doesn’t mean that all of the Lego sets on the market will work for all ages too.

-Check the Lego box (or listing information if buying online) to see which ages a specific Lego set is designed for.
-If a set says that it is designed for 18+ then getting that set for your 5 year old will likely be a waste of money and cause both you and your five year old far more frustration than fun.
+Check the Lego products box (or listing information if buying online) to see which ages a specific Lego set is designed for.
+If a set says that it is designed for 18+ then getting that set for your 5-year-old will likely be a waste of money and cause both you and your five-year-old far more frustration than fun.

 You can use Duplos as a base for Legos or even put Duplos on top of a Lego build as well!